enwi/RNGToWiFi/comissioning.md

 ![WiFi IP QR](https://github.com/enwi/RNGToWiFi/blob/master/images/qr_url_192.168.1.1.png)

 If you want to use `RNG to WiFi` as standalone aka in access point mode you are done with comissioning now.
-If you want to conect `RNG to WiFi` with your local WiFi network continue with step 4.
+If you want to connect `RNG to WiFi` with your local WiFi network continue with step 4.

 ## Step 4
 Click on the `WiFi` tab to open the WiFi settings.